You are here

 - appropriate equipment and medication considered

-Nigel’s surgery 88 – sepsis in general practice gives advice on managing sepsis.
+Nigel’s surgery 88 gives advice on managing sepsis.

 Minimum suggested equipment

-The list is not comprehensive and should be interpreted on a place by place basis.
-Individual practice requirements will vary.
+The list is not comprehensive.
+It should be interpreted on a place by place basis.
+Individual practice needs will vary.

 The following items should be available for immediate use: